Ferlab-Ste-Justine/clin-pipelines-dags/doc/test/minikube_setup.md

 Here we describe a procedure to test the airflow etl locally with minikube.

 All components, including airflow, will run as pods in a minikube cluster.

+To simplify the installation procedure, we use the in-cluster mode to connect to the Kubernetes cluster for operators based on the KubernetesPodOperator class.
+This means that cluster connection settings will be retrieved from the cluster in which airflow is deployed (i.e. minikube here).

+Unlike the docker-compose setup, we are not using minio to store airflow logs.
+We simply use a persistent volume created automatically on the minikube container.

 So far, this procedure has been tried with minikube v1.32.0 on mac os with a naïve task.
 More work might be necessary to ensure that it works with other linux distributions and more complex tasks.

 ## Prerequisites

+- docker
 - kubectl
 - minikube
 - helm

 ## Procedure

-First create the minikube cluster:
+First create the minikube cluster.

 ```
-minikube start  --embed-certs --apiserver-names=host.minikube.internal
+minikube start  --memory=max --cpus=max
 ```

 Create the cqgc-qa namespace: